bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `doubleLetterWords`

-\["apple", "coffee"\]: "book" is missing!
+\[“apple”, “coffee”\]: “book” is missing!

 Because we set the g flag on the RegExp, the `lastIndex` property is changed after successful matches, and the `test()` method (which is based on `exec()`) starts searching for a match at the position specified by `lastIndex`.
-After matching the "pp" in "apple", `lastIndex` is 3, and so we start searching the word "book" at position 3 and do not see the "oo" that it contains.
+After matching the “pp” in “apple”, `lastIndex` is 3, and so we start searching the word “book” at position 3 and do not see the “oo” that it contains.

 ### Dates and Times